Central Submonads and Notions of Computation: Soundness, Completeness and Internal Languages: Examples of Centres of Strong Monads

-\begin{example} Every semiring $(S,+,0,\cdot,1)$ induces a monad $\TT_S:\Set\to\Set$ \cite{jakl2022bilinear}.
+\begin{exa} Every semiring $(S,+,0,\cdot,1)$ induces a monad $\TT_S:\Set\to\Set$ \cite{jakl2022bilinear}.
 This monad maps a set $X$ to the set of finite formal sums of the form $\sum s_i x_i$, where $s_i$ are elements of $S$ and $x_i$ are elements of $X$.
 The monad $\TT_S$ is commutative iff $S$ is commutative as a semiring.
-The centre $\ZZ$ of $\TT_S$ is induced by the commutative semiring $Z(S)$, i.e., by the centre of $S$ in the usual sense.
-Therefore, $\ZZ = \TT_{Z(S)}.$ \end{example}
+The centre $\ZZ$ of $\TT_S$ is induced by the commutative semiring $Z(S)$, \emph{i.e.} by the centre of $S$ in the usual sense.
+Therefore, $\ZZ = \TT_{Z(S)}.$ \end{exa}

-\begin{example} Any Lawvere theory $\lawT$ \cite{hyland2007lawvere} induces a finitary monad on $\Set$.
-The centre of this monad is the monad induced by the centre of $\lawT$ in the sense of Lawvere theories \cite{wraith-lecture}. \end{example}
+\begin{exa} Any Lawvere theory $\lawT$ \cite{hyland2007lawvere} induces a finitary monad on $\Set$.
+The centre of this monad is the monad induced by the centre of $\lawT$ in the sense of Lawvere theories \cite{wraith-lecture}.
+This is detailed in \secref{sub:lawvere}. \end{exa}